Trisha Brown

 Trisha Brown (November 25, 1936 – March 18, 2017) was an American choreographer and dancer, and one of the founders of the Judson Dance Theater and the postmodern dance movement.
-Brown’s dance/movement method, with which she and her dancers train their bodies, remains pervasively impactful within international postmodern dance.
+Brown's dance/movement method, with which she and her dancers train their bodies, remains pervasively impactful within international postmodern dance.

 Early life and education

-Brown was born in Aberdeen, Washington in 1936, and received a B.A. degree in dance from Mills College in 1958.
-Brown later received a D.F.A. from Bates College in 2000.
-For several summers she studied with Louis Horst, José Limón, and Merce Cunningham at the American Dance Festival, then held at Connecticut College.
+Brown was born in Aberdeen, Washington, in 1936, and received a B.A. degree in dance from Mills College in 1958.
+She later received a D.F.A. from Bates College in 2000.
+For several summers, she studied with Louis Horst, José Limón, and Merce Cunningham at the American Dance Festival, then held at Connecticut College.

 Work

 Dance

-In 1960 Brown participated in an experimental workshop devoted to improvisation at the studio of Anna Halprin, in Kentfield, California.
-Subsequently, at the urging of fellow choreographers, Simone Forti and Yvonne Rainer, Brown moved to New York to study composition with Robert Dunn, who taught a class at Merce Cunningham's studio, based on John Cage's theories of chance.
+In 1960, Brown participated in an experimental workshop devoted to improvisation at the studio of Anna Halprin, in Kentfield, California.
+Subsequently, at the urging of fellow choreographers Simone Forti and Yvonne Rainer, Brown moved to New York to study composition with Robert Dunn, who taught a class at Merce Cunningham's studio, based on John Cage's theories of chance.

 After moving to New York City in 1961, Brown trained with dancer Anna Halprin and became a founding member of the avant-garde Judson Dance Theater in 1962.
-There she worked with experimental dancers Yvonne Rainer, Steve Paxton, Twyla Tharp, Lucinda Childs, and David Gordon.
+There, she worked with experimental dancers Yvonne Rainer, Steve Paxton, Twyla Tharp, Lucinda Childs, and David Gordon.
 She also joined a composition class led by Robert Dunn, a musician from the Merce Cunningham dance studio who was interested in applying the musical ideas of John Cage (Cunningham's partner and regular collaborator) to dance.

-In the late 1960s Brown created her own works which attempted to defy gravity, using equipment such as ropes and harnesses, to allow dancers to walk on or down walls or to experiment with the dynamics of stability.
+In the late 1960s, Brown created her own works, which attempted to defy gravity, using equipment such as ropes and harnesses, to allow dancers to walk on or down walls or to experiment with the dynamics of stability.
 These "equipment pieces" were the first dances to comprise a distinct series in what would become a working method for Brown as she went on to create various "cycles" of dances throughout her career.
 Brown's early works Walking on the Wall (1971) and Roof Piece (1971) were designed to be performed at specific sites.

-Brown’s exploration of gravity-defying concepts began with works like Planés (1968), which was notable for its use of rock climbing equipment, allowing dancers to “scale” performance walls, altering the viewer’s perception of gravity and verticality.
+Brown's exploration of gravity-defying concepts began with works such as Planés (1968), which was notable for its use of rock climbing equipment, allowing dancers to "scale" performance walls, altering the viewer's perception of gravity and verticality.
 In Rulegame 5 (1964), she further experimented with rules and improvisational structures, creating a game-like experience where dancers followed a set of instructions that often produced surprising, humorous moments.
-Brown’s work Yellowbelly (1969) included interaction with the audience, inviting them to vocalize during the performance, a radical break from traditional dance spectator roles and a push toward democratizing the performance experience.
+Brown's work Yellowbelly (1969) included interaction with the audience, inviting them to vocalize during the performance, a radical break from traditional dance spectator roles and a push toward democratizing the performance experience.